andersm9/Meraki-Ansible-Actions/readme.md

 * push the configuration changes out
 * carry out a simple connectivity test using ping

+The key reasons to control networks in this manner is to enable:
+* Automate testing such as syntax checking / linting
+* Tracking
+ * Who made changes
+ * Differences in configurations
+ * State at points in time
+* Roll Back failed changes

 # Tools overview
 ## Github Actions